If you’re confused as to the difference between PAL and NTSC, this post will quickly answer the question: PAL vs NTSC – which is better?

 NTSC stands for National Television System Committee.

-It’s a broadcast format with a colour encoding system used in countries such as United States of America, Japan and majority of South America.
+It’s a broadcast format with a color encoding system used in countries such as the United States of America, Japan, and the majority of South America.

 NTSC offers 30 frames per second at a resolution of 720 x 480.

 It’s a broadcast format used in some Asian, and European countries including the UK and in Australia and Sweden.

 PAL offers 25 frames per second with a resolution of 720 x 576.

 Here is the list of countries that use the PAL TV system:

 - Bosnia and Herzegovina